-A copy of the "Additional Costs Sheet" as well as the "Guidelines for reporting" can be found at "New Media" on this CD-ROM.
+A copy of the "Additional Costs Sheet" is on the enclosed CD-ROM (in Appendices).
 Please note: The EHF will bear the travel cost and daily allowances.
 It is necessary to send a copy of the invoices for all supplementary costs (except daily allowances and compensation fee) to the EHF Office (e-mail preferred).